The Lean Language Reference

 Thunk α

-Store a value in a thunk.
-Note that the value has already been computed, so there is no laziness.
+Because the value has already been computed, there is no laziness.

 🔗def